MicahElliott/captain/README.md

 You may argue that all these checks should be done automatically by editors with on-save hooks.
 But there are a few reasons that often doesn't happen:

-- not all developers know how or bother
+- not all developers bother (or know how)
 - some types of checks are difficult to run automatically, or editors don't have packages to run such checks
 - some checks may be a bit too slow to run frequently in an editor